aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/110_namespace_workload/020-deploy-workloads.md

 :::
 <!-- prettier-ignore-end -->

-This ApplicationSet initiates the creation of deployment-specific ArgoCD Applications for all workloads.
+This ApplicationSet initiates the creation of deployment-specific Argo CD Applications for all workloads.

 - **Line 12**: The matrix generator creates permutations by combining the outputs of its inner generators (git and cluster).
 - **Line 22**: The Git generator iterates through each folder under `config/*/deployment` in the platform Git repository.